-So, you’d be forgiven for thinking Acer would take a similar path with the Swift 3.
-But, if the Acer Swift 7 is Acer’s flagship, the Acer Swift 3 is a cheaper, more accessible version of that.
+So, you’d be pardoned for thinking Acer would do the same with the Swift 3.
+But, if the Acer Swift 7 is Acer’s flagship, the Acer Swift 3 is a cheaper, more approachable version of that.

 Acer laptop news

 - Buying Guide: 15 best laptops in the world today